-However, Italy's spreads have been increasing over the last couple of months notably due to fears over larger public deficits than previously expected.
+However, Italy's spreads have been increasing over the last couple of months notably due to fears over public deficits larger than previously expected.

 Italian, Greek and French spreads over 10Y German bund - Since Jan.
 2021

 High yield corporate bond spreads rose in the wake of SVB bankruptcy